• Skip to main content

 Instructions

-• Line an 8" pan with parchment paper.
+• Line an 8" square pan with parchment paper.

-• Lightly roast the oats in a pan.
-Let them cool, then coarsely grind them in your food processor.
+• Coarsely grind the oats in your food processor.

-• In a large bowl, combine the oats, coconut, and almond meal.
+• In a large bowl, combine the oats, coconut, and almond flour.

 • Heat the peanut butter and coconut oil over gentle heat in a saucepan.
 When the butter melts, take it off the heat.

-• Stir in the honey and vanilla extract.
+• Stir in the maple syrup and vanilla extract.
 Mix well.

 • Pour over the dry ingredients.
 Stir well to get a sticky mixture.